-Name of record Location of record Who completes it Who quality assures it & how often Whole school administration of medication record Staff room Staff Head teacher - Termly Individual administration of medication record - for CYP who have frequent & regular medication Staff room Staff Head teacher - Termly Staff training log - including first aid School Office Office Manager Head teacher - Termly School Medical Register Scholarpack Office Manager Head teacher - Termly
+Name of record Location of record Who completes it Who quality assures it & how often Whole school administration of medication record School Office Office Manager Headteacher - Annually.
+Individual administration of medication record - for CYP who have frequent & regular medication School Office Office Manager Relevant staff member.
+Headteacher - Annually.
+Staff training log - including first aid School Office Office Manager Headteacher - Annually.
+School Medical Register School Office Office Manager Headteacher - Annually.

-All these records will be kept securely and in accordance with NYCCs Records Retention and Disposal Schedule& the requirements of the UK GDPR.
+All these records will be kept securely and in accordance with NYCCs Records Retention and Disposal Schedule & the requirements of the UK GDPR.
 All electronic records will be password protected.

-Enrolment Forms
+Enrolment forms

-We ask on our enrolment form if a CYP has any medical /health conditions and again at regular times.
+We ask on our enrolment form if a CYP has any medical /health conditions and again annually.

-School Medical Register
+School Medical register

-We keep a centralised register of CYP with medical needs.
+We keep a centralised register of CYP with medical needs, using out Scholarpack system (accessed via : Reports - Support - Medical

+.
 The Headteacher has responsibility for keeping the register up to date.

-Asthma
+14.0 Asthma

-School staff are aware that, although it is a relatively common condition, asthma can develop into a life threatening situation.

-We have a generic asthma plan in place in school which details how asthma attacks are managed.
-This plan is displayed in prominent locations in school.....(list)

-CYP who have asthma will not have an Individual Healthcare Plan unless their condition is severe or complicated with further medical conditions.

-The Headteacher and Governing body have chosen to keep emergency Salbutamol inhalers and spacers in school for use by CYP who have a diagnosis of asthma and whose parent/s have given us written permission for their CYP to use it.
+- School staff are aware that, although it is a relatively common condition, asthma can develop into a life threatening situation. - We have a generic asthma plan in place in school which details how asthma attacks are managed.
+This plan is displayed in prominent locations in school. - CYP who have asthma will not have an Individual Healthcare Plan unless their condition is severe or complicated with further medical conditions. - The Headteacher and Governing body have chosen to keep emergency Salbutamol inhalers and spacers in school for use by CYP who have a diagnosis of asthma and whose parent/s have given us written permission for their CYP to use it.
 This would be in rare circumstances where an inhaler has become lost or unusable.
-Parents are informed by standard letter if their child has used the schools emergency inhaler.

-The named person is responsible for managing the stock of the emergency school Salbutamol inhalers.
-In our school this is Mrs Jones.

-The emergency salbutamol inhalers will be kept in the first aid cupboard in the school office.
-Along with a register of CYP whose parent/s has given permission for these to be used as appropriate.

-The Headteacher / named person is responsible for ensuring the emergency inhalers and spacers are washed as necessary
+Parents are informed by standard letter if their child has used the school's emergency inhaler. - The named person is responsible for managing the stock of the emergency school Salbutamol inhalers. - The emergency salbutamol inhalers will be kept in the locked medicine cabinet, adjacent the office.
+Along with a register of CYP whose parent/s has given permission for these to be used as appropriate. - The Headteacher is responsible for ensuring the emergency inhalers and spacers are washed as necessary

-School Defibrillator
+15.0 The school defibrillator

 As part of our first aid equipment we have chosen to purchase a defibrillator.
 We have notified our local NHS ambulance service of this decision and our first aiders are trained in its use.
-The Headteacher / named person is responsible for checking the unit is kept in good condition.
-This is done on a termly basis.
+The Headteacher is responsible for checking the unit is kept in good condition.
+This is done on a biannual basis.
+School First Aiders are trained in the defibrillators use.

-Data Protection
+16.0 Data Protection